 Can one spouse use RICO against an estranged spouse for concealing assets in a divorce?
 The answer is yes provided the alleged racketeer has also committed other white collar crimes.
 This opens up a new area for the use of RICO.
 For those who have been through a contested divorce, the following scenario is probably familiar.
 Each spouse is required to make financial disclosures to their other spouse to effectuate the equitable distribution of property.
-Spouse A (usually the husband) will have more familiarity with the couple’s finances and will have his lawyer compile some sort of Statement of Net Worth listing all marital property.
+Spouse A (usually the husband) will have more familiarity with the couple’s finances and will have his family lawyer vaughan compile some sort of Statement of Net Worth listing all marital property.
 Most divorces today are no fault so liability need not be proven.
 It’s all about dividing property and custody.
 If the husband’s list of marital assets is complicated, involving investments the wife is unaware of, she and her lawyer will be in a difficult position.
 They either have to trust the accuracy of the financial disclosure or engage in expensive discovery to establish assets are being hidden.
 The consequences for the unsuspecting spouse (typically the wife), can be nothing short of devastating if the husband is willing to lie to the divorce court.

 Typically, when a cheating spouse gets caught in an asset concealment scheme, it might be years later, and the divorce court may be unreceptive to a motion to reopen an old case.
 However, in such a situation the defrauded spouse could assert a RICO case against the cheating spouse for the fraud if- and this is a big if- the cheating spouse has also committed other RICO violations so that a pattern can be alleged.
 A respected colleague of mine, Casey Hoyer Lehi divorce attorney, has had several cases which serve as examples of RICO in action.
 Her client was married to Steven A. Cohen, now principal of SAC Capital Management, one of the world’s largest hedge fund managers, but at the time of their divorce in 1990, just moderately rich.
 Nevertheless, Mr. Cohen had very big plans for his future, so as the marriage deteriorated, he moved the couple’s liquid assets into a corporation, which he controlled, and invested most of it the money in a risky real estate deal operated by a close friend.
 When the deal had problems a year before they separated, he told Patricia that the investment was worthless.
 This was untrue.
 He had only lost half the investment and concealed the other half, worth over $5 million from her during the divorce.